eclipse-cyclonedds/cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 Performance-sensitive PRs are tested for regressions using ddsperf before changes are accepted.
 [ddsperf](https://github.com/eclipse-cyclonedds/cyclonedds/tree/master/src/tools/ddsperf) is the tool to use for assessing Cyclone DDS performance.

-There is automated performance testing run nightly as part of the Cyclone DDS and OpenSplice DDS interoperability testing run on internal servers.
+There is automated performance testing run nightly as part interoperability testing on internal servers.

 Open Robotics runs ros2 [nightly CI performance tests](http://build.ros2.org/job/Fci__nightly-performance_ubuntu_focal_amd64/) exist but is not yet reliable infrastructure.
 We suggest and would like to assist Open Robotics to move all performance testing to dedicated hardware.